 Performance management and appraisal arrangements follow the nationally prescribed format and are directly linked to the improved performance of NHS Grampian in the delivery of its objectives.
-Written evidence relating to the performance ratings for executive members is reviewed by the Chief Executive and is made available to the Remuneration Committee for approval.
-For non-executive members, the process is undertaken by the Chairman and written evidence is submitted to the Cabinet Secretary for Health and Wellbeing.
+Written evidence relating to the performance ratings for Executive members is undertaken by the Chief Executive and is made available to the Remuneration Committee for approval.
+For the Chief Executive, the process is undertaken by the Chairman.
+For Non-Executive members, the process is also undertaken by the Chairman and written evidence is submitted to the Cabinet Secretary for Health and Wellbeing.

-The progression of the Executive and Senior Management Cohort through the pay range is subject to, as a minimum, the fully acceptable performance of the individual.
-A National Performance Management Committee has been established as detailed in HDL(2006)54 to ensure, on behalf of the Scottish Government, the effective and consistent application of pay and performance management arrangements for NHS Scotland Executives subject to Ministerial Direction.
+The progression of the Executive and Senior Management Cohort through the pay range is subject as a minimum, the fully acceptable performance of the individual.
+A National Performan Management Committee has been established as detailed in HDL(2006)54 to ensure, on behalf of t Scottish Government, the effective and consistent application of pay and performance manageme arrangements for NHS Scotland Executives subject to Ministerial Direction.

+Mr Richard Carey

+Chief Executive

-Mr Richard Carey Chief Executive Grampian Health Board
+Grampian Health Board